-This is the time of year that college classes resume.
-If you are a freshman I know that you are excited and ready to go.
+College classes will be starting soon.
+If you are a college freshman, I know that you are excited and ready to go.
 I can’t believe it’s been 11 years since I was a college freshman.
-I know that you are ready to get to college and explore.
-Here are a few tips to help you out for the first couple of weeks.
+As a new freshman, I know that you are ready to get to college.
+Here are a few tips to help you out for those first couple of weeks.

-Make sure you learn your campus.
+College campuses can be huge depending on what school you go to.
+It’s easy to get lost if you’re not careful.
+Take some time that first week to learn your way around your campus.
 Important places that you should locate are the library, the cafeteria, the financial aid office, the gym and the locations of your classes.

 Get your textbooks

 The next thing that you should do it talk with your professors to see what textbooks you will need for your classes.
 Your professor may not require you to purchase the textbook for your class.
 They also may have you purchase an older model.
 It’s good to be proactive, but if you buy your books and you don’t need them, you will have wasted your money.
 Of course, you can sell them, but why would you want to go to the trouble.

 Meet new people

 I met most of my friends when I was in college.
 Get out there and meet some folks.
 Talk to people that stay in your dorm.
 Mingle with your classmates before and after classes.
 College is the best time of your life.
 Enjoy that time with new people.
 They will become your friends for life.

 An RA is a resident assistant.
 Their job is to make sure that you are following the rules of the dorm.
 They also help with institutional questions as well.
 They are there to help you.
 Most of my RA’s were cool in college.
 They gave me heads up whenever there were room searches or things of that nature.

 Keep in contact with your Peer Counselor (PC)

 During orientation some universities have students called peer counselors show the students around and answer questions.
 Keep in contact with them.
 They can help your first couple of months in college go a lot smoother.
 They can be like mentors to you during your first year in college.